kevinolega/callcentertrainingtips/_posts/2012-10-23-super-powers.md

 ---
 My ten superpowers.

 1. I can sense a cute girl 300 meters away from me even if I'm looking at the opposite direction.
-They all have enchanting smiles and chinita eyes.
+They all have enchanting smiles and Chinita eyes.

 2. I can dodge, parry and block fast moving objects without needing to directly see them.
 I often stop or move back to dodge speeding cars I did not see.

-3. I have a fifty fifty percent chance of making you say yes.
+3. I have a fifty-fifty percent chance of making you say yes.
 I also have a fifty fifty percent chance of making you smile.

 4. I can make you forget the passing of time if we get to talk.
 I can do it over the phone or in person.
 We can speak for hours and hours without you noticing.